mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank David Schinazi, Lucas Pardue, Spencer Dawkins, and Vidhi Goel for their valuable comments and suggestions contributing to this document.
+The authors would like to thank Bernard Aboba, David Schinazi, Lucas Pardue, Sergio Garcia Murillo,  Spencer Dawkins, and Vidhi Goel for their valuable comments and suggestions contributing to this document.